This project provides a wealth of gothic horror steampunk, aka "fleshpunk", rules and resources.

 If there's one thing I've learned across a dozen successful Kickstarters, it's that I cannot anticipate backer enthusiasm.

 I have literally dozens of ideas for Stretch Goals, but I want to keep things sane.
-Therefore, I will be populating this section once we hit our target funding level.
-Stay tuned!
+So I'll keep things tame for the time being.

 - Nycarrad: A fallen kingdom, brought low by the takeover of machines and automata.
 Part of the Western Realm of Aquilae.